Text by CLOT Magazine

-Our new mixtape comes from the Norwegian transcendent artist Kjetil Jerve and producer Stian Balducci with a recording specially crafted for CLOT Magazine that getts inspiration from their more recent album.
+Our new mixtape comes from the Norwegian transcendent artist Kjetil Jerve and producer Stian Balducci, with a recording specially crafted for CLOT Magazine that gets inspiration from their more recent album.

 Tokyo Tapes: Piano Recycle, released on Dugnad Records in April 2021, is an epic archival collection fusing ambient, drone and experimentalist textures.
 Performed with a live emotion in mind, this aspect of the collection adds to the innovative spontaneity and the duo’s dynamic musicianship.

-The artists also request their audiences to engage with the listening: Please let us know in the comments how you experienced it, and be sure to check out our socials to take part in our common future.
+The artists also request their audiences to engage with the listening: Please let us know how you experienced it in the comments, and be sure to check out our socials to participate in our common future.

 Your new album Tokyo Tapes: Piano Recycle, is an archival collection fusing ambient, drone and experimentalist textures.
-How was the compilation of tracks process like?
+What was the compilation of tracks process like?

 What does each of you bring to the project? musically (or technically) and conceptually speaking?